 - Tamarind paste gives a pleasant tartness to counter-balance the sweetness of the pumpkin.
 If you can’t find any, then I would suggest using pomegranate molasses or perhaps some lime juice instead.

 Of course, if you really hate pumpkin, then this curry might not be the one for you!
-It can be substituted for other types of squash but if you're not a fan, why not try one of my other curries, like this amazing family-friendly Mung Bean Curry or my Indonesian Jackfruit Curry instead?
+It can be substituted for other types of squash (including butternut squash) but if you're not a fan, why not try one of my other curries, like this amazing family-friendly Mung Bean Curry or my Indonesian Jackfruit Curry instead?

 Chef’s Notes

-Be careful to frequently wash your hands when handling large amounts of raw pumpkin (like if you’re dissecting and prepping a whole pumpkin).
-The beta-carotene in the pumpkin can stain your hands slightly orange for a few days and, like many squashes, the pumpkin can ooze out a sort of juice or sap that can cause irritation and peeling of the skin on your hands.
-The effects are only temporary but it is worth avoiding as it does make your hands feel strange - like the skin has shrunk on them!
-So please do remember to either wear protective gloves or just wash your hands frequently (much like you would when handling raw beetroot).
+Also, like many squashes, the pumpkin can ooze out a sort of juice or sap that can cause irritation and peeling of the skin on your hands.
+The effects are not dangerous and are only temporary but it is worth avoiding as it does make your hands feel quite strange and can be a little uncomfortable – it feels like the skin has shrunk on them!

 Making Ahead, Leftovers & Storage

-As with all curries, this vegan pumpkin curry improves with time.
+As with all curries, this Indian pumpkin curry improves with time.
 The flavours deepen and meld together beautifully.
-This curry will keep perfectly happily in the fridge for 2-3 days so you can make it in advance and store until you need it.
-I would just leave the green beans out until you re-heat it, so follow the steps up to step 5 and then put it in the fridge and re-heat, and carry on from step 6 when you're ready to serve it.
+This vegan curry will keep perfectly happily in the fridge for 3-4 days so you can make it in advance and store until you need it.

 You can also store this pumpkin curry in the freezer for up to 6 months so I often like to make a big batch of it and store portions in the freezer for an easy vegan meal on another day.
 Since pumpkins are so large, it's a good way to make use of the pumpkin and reduce its size considerably for storage!